oleiade/lane/README.md

     fmt.Println(value) // yellowPlate
 }

-// What's on top of the stack? value, ok = stack.Pop() if ok {
+// Check the top of the stack
+value, ok = stack.Pop()
+if ok {
     fmt.Println(value) // bluePlate
 }

-// What's on top of the stack? value, ok = stack.Pop() if ok {
+// Check the top of the stack
+value, ok = stack.Pop()
+if ok {
     fmt.Println(value) // redPlate